 Deciding between a hardshell or softshell suitcase is largely a personal preference, but there are definite advantages to each type of suitcase construction.
-Softshell suitcases, also known as soft sided luggage, offers excellent durability.
+Softshell suitcases, also known as soft-sided luggage, offer excellent durability.
+Our Best Overall pick, the Samsonite Eco Advance Medium Spinner, is a softshell bag that showed great resiliency during our durability tests, keeping wine bottles intact and showing minimal abrasions from 5-foot and 8-foot drops and impact from a bat.
 Without a rigid shell, the suitcase can compress under pressure or in tight spaces without cracking.
-The exterior fabric is usually made of a tough, resistant nylon or polyester that resists tearing and doesn’t show abrasions.
+The exterior fabric is usually tough nylon or polyester that resists tearing and doesn’t show abrasions.

-On the other hand, hardshell suitcases are generally impenetrable, meaning you won’t need to worry about the contents getting soaked if your bag is left out in the elements.
+On the other hand, hardshell suitcases are generally impenetrable, meaning you won’t need to worry about the contents getting soaked if you leave your bag exposed to the elements.
 They also tend to weigh less than softshell suitcases, especially when made with a polycarbonate shell.
-You’ll find an expandable design in both hardshell and softshell suitcases, though it’s more common to see this feature on soft sided luggage.
+You’ll find an expandable design in both hardshell and softshell suitcases, though it’s more common to see this feature on soft-sided luggage.

 With only so much space available in a suitcase, you want to make the most of every inch.
-Suitcases are equipped with various organizational features to help you pack more and stay neat and tidy throughout your travels.
-Options vary, so choose the features that are most important for your needs.
+Suitcases have various organizational features to help you pack more and stay neat and tidy throughout your travels.
+Options vary, so choose the most important features for your needs.

-One of the most typical organizational aspects of a suitcase is a compression system.
-This allows you to squeeze more stuff in your suitcase, but is also important for keeping folded items for tossing and turning in your bag.
-A strap or pads are the most typical types of compression.
+A compression system is one of the most typical organizational aspects of a suitcase.
+This feature allows you to squeeze more stuff in your suitcase but is also important for keeping folded items for tossing and turning in your bag.
+A strap or pads are the most typical type of compression.

-Other organizational features to consider include a laundry bag to keep dirty clothes separate from items yet to be worn.
-A garment bag or suiter can be helpful too if you have a suit, shirt, or dress that you don’t want to wind up wrinkled in your bag.
-Additional pockets and pouches are frequently seen on the interior and exterior of your suitcase for organizing smaller items and toiletries.
+Another organizational feature to consider is a laundry bag to keep dirty clothes separate from items yet to be worn.
+A garment bag or suiter can also be helpful if you have a suit, shirt, or dress that you don’t want to get wrinkled in your bag.
+You can often find additional pockets and pouches on the interior and exterior of your suitcase for organizing smaller items and toiletries.
 It can be especially helpful to have an exterior pocket accessible for electronics and travel documents.

 Pulling, lifting, or carrying your suitcase involves adjusting your grip.
 Multiple handles can make it easier and more comfortable to handle your luggage.
-A telescoping handle is the most comfortable option for pushing or pulling your suitcase a long distance.
+A telescoping handle (one that expands and retracts with a touch of a button) is the most comfortable option for pushing or pulling your suitcase a long distance.
 Side or top handles are helpful if you need to hoist the suitcase overhead or lift it from the trunk of your car.

 How do you measure luggage?

-When measuring luggage, it’s important to include the total dimensions of the bag from the ground to the top of the handle, rather than just taking into account the internal measurements of the bag.
-Keep in mind that while airports might enforce strict bag size requirements, luggage manufacturers don’t always take wheels and top handles into account when listing dimensions.
-Read the fine print and double check to avoid any unwelcome surprises at the airport.
-To measure luggage at home, you can use a measuring tape, or a measuring app on your smartphone.
+When measuring luggage, it’s important to include the total dimensions of the bag from the ground to the top of the handle rather than just taking into account the internal measurements of the bag.
+Keep in mind that while airports might enforce strict bag size requirements, luggage manufacturers don’t always consider wheels and top handles when listing dimensions.
+Read the fine print and double-check to avoid any unwelcome surprises at the airport.
+You can use a measuring tape or a measuring app on your smartphone to measure luggage at home.